Sultanhawrami/sultanhawrami/README.md

-# 👋 Hi, I'm Sultan
+# 👋 Hi, I'm Sultan 🐺

-Beginner Developer focused on C# and Python.
+Beginner Developer focused on C# and Python🐍.

 Interested in:
 • Artificial Intelligence